zivoy/marian-extension/src/extractors/README.md

-Takes in a list of objects, promises of objects or null/undefined. it will await all promises at the same time and then merge them into a single object, if a key is present in more then one object it will be overwritten, by order of the list.
+Takes in a list of objects, promises of objects or null/undefined. it will await all promises at the same time and then merge them into a single object, if a key is present in more than one object it will be overwritten, by order of the list.

 ### getCoverData

-Takes in a url, or a list of URLs an returns an object with `img` and `imgScore` of the url with the best score.
+Takes in a URL, or a list of URLs and returns an object with `img` and `imgScore` of the URL with the best score.

 ### addContributor